SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Discussion

-In the case of the metallicity residual, we note that the CDF for our toy model is a step function (i.e., all stars were assigned identical metallicities).
-In the case of the radial mismatch metric, the CDF represents the cumulative radial mass profile of stars (or dust).
+where ${\rm \Delta CDF_{TNG}}$ represents the discrete step in the TNG CDF at each respective point of the summation.
+In the case of the metallicity mismatch, ${\rm CDF_{TNG}}$ refers to the CDF of stellar particle metallicities of the simulated TNG galaxy, whereas the CDF for our toy model is a step function (i.e., all stars were assigned identical metallicities).
+In the case of the radial mismatch metric, ${\rm CDF_{TNG}}$ and ${\rm CDF_{model}}$ represent the cumulative radial mass profile of stars (or dust) for the TNG galaxy or best-fitting toy model, respectively.

 For $\Delta {\rm{SFH}}$, we similarly use the Cram\'{e}r-von Mises statistic $\omega$ to quantify how well the closest toy model reproduces a TNG galaxy, but now do so by effectively summing up the residuals of a 2D CDF in the age -- radius plane in quadrature.
 Here, the 2D CDF at $(x,y)$ is defined by the enclosed mass fraction within the rectangle with diagonal points from $(0,0)$ to $(x,y)$.
 For $\Delta \phi _{\rm star}$ ($\Delta \phi _{\rm dust}$), we similarly compute the Cram\'{e}r-von Mises statistic $\omega$ using the 2D CDF in the $\phi$ -- radius plane, where $\phi$ represents the azimuthal angle of stellar (or dust) particles.
 By construction, our toy models are axisymmetric and thus feature uniform $\phi$ coverage at each radius.
+For a visual representation of the Cram\'{e}r-von Mises statistic see Appendix\ \ref{app:cramer}.

 Having introduced the recovery residuals and model mismatch metrics, we now proceed to inspect their interrelation.
 Figure\ \ref{fig:residuals} shows the recovery residuals $\mathcal{R}$ as a function of $\Delta {\rm SFH}$, $\Delta {\rm Metal}$, $\Delta {\rm Rad}$, and $\Delta \phi$.
 Within each panel, we quote the Spearman rank correlation coefficient $\rho$.
 For any associated $p$ value smaller than 0.05, indicating the recovery residuals feature a significant correlation with the degree of model mismatch, we format the Spearman rank correlation coefficient $\rho$ in bold font.
 Among the three redshifts considered, we find that TNG galaxies at z=0 have the overall largest model mismatch but the lowest recovery residuals in a median sense, albeit with a large overlap in distributions.
 The $z=0$ model mismatch metrics do not correlate strongly with the recovery residuals, perhaps suggesting that other factors than model mismatch (e.g., the lack of rest-frame UV coverage) are more important in driving the recovery residuals.
 For the other two redshifts ($z=1$ and $z=2$), we find that all four types of model mismatch contribute to recovery residuals but it is hard to determine which type of model mismatch plays a more dominant role.